Ellen Lloyd - AncientPages.com - Ancient artifacts discovered at Birka offer valuable information about Vikings’ daily life.

 Archaeologists excavating at Birka have made many interesting finds that challenge historians’ understanding of the Viking society.
 For example, it was long assumed that Viking women couldn’t be warriors.
 This is wrong, however.
-During the Viking Age females took part in battles and women could become great warriors.
+During the Viking Age, females took part in battles, and women could become great warriors.
 This was confirmed when scientists found an intriguing grave at Birka.
-Inside the grave researchers found a skeleton, various weapons, including a sword and armor-breaking arrows, horse and a board game.
+Inside the grave, researchers found a skeleton, various weapons, including a sword and armor-breaking arrows, a horse, and a board game.

 Left: This is how the tomb at Birka possibly looked like.
 The grave plan was created by Evald Hansen and based on the original plan from grave Bj 581 from Hjalmar Stolpe's excavations at Birka in the late 1800s (Stolpe 1889).
 Right: The drawing is a reconstruction of how the grave with the woman originally may have looked.
 The illustration was made by Þórhallur Þráinsson © Neil Price

-Like many ancient civilizations, Vikings used a number of symbols that had special significance.
+Like many ancient civilizations, Vikings used several symbols that had special significance.
 Viking symbols were based on Norse mythology.
-Symbols played a vital role in the Viking society and were used to represent their gods, beliefs and myths.
+Symbols played a vital role in Viking society and were used to represent their gods, beliefs, and myths.

 The discovery of the dragon's head is one of the most exciting finds in recent years.